Mystical

 Is dreaming about recurring symbols a bad sign?

-Recurring symbols are not inherently negative; they can indicate areas needing attention or personal growth rather than foreboding events.
+Recurring symbols are not inherently negative; they often highlight areas in life that warrant attention or reflection, rather than predicting doom.

 02